 |Result in ML|

 Breastfed babies consume smaller quantities of milk when compared to those fed on formula milk.
-According to a research done by American Academy of Pediatrics, a newborn baby typically needs 8-12 feeds during the first 24 hours.
-The average intake of breast milk remains at around 25oz (750ml) per day for babies aged between one and six months old.
+According to research, a newborn baby typically needs 8-12 feeds during the first few weeks after birth (1).
+The average intake of breast milk remains at around 25oz (750ml) per day for babies aged between one to five months (2).
+However, the intake, in general, could range from 450 to 1,200ml per day.
 Depending on the number of times your baby feeds every day, you can determine the amount of milk that needs to be expressed per bottle/ per feed.
 So if your baby feeds nine times a day, the average amount of milk per feed would be around 2.78oz (83.33ml).

-The milk intake of the baby may increase after five days to until a month.
+The milk intake of the baby may increase after five days to a month.
 Thereafter, it remains almost constant for up to six months.
 So don't worry if you have to express the same amount of milk for the baby for up to six months.
-Most importantly, do not compare your baby's milk intake with that of other babies.
-As long as your child is happy and healthy, he is getting enough milk every day.
+Most importantly, do not compare your baby's milk intake with that of other babies, as long as your child is happy, healthy, and they are getting enough milk every day.